Championzb/TenniSoda/README.md

 TenniSoda
 =========

-This is a project based on django and bootstap
+This is a project based on django framework and bootstrap

 We use south for migiration